joshnuss/glue/README.md

 }
 ```

-Now the state will be queried from the the server.
-Any changes will be synced between all connected users.
+Now the state will first be queried from the the server.
+Any subsequent changes will be synced between all connected users.

 You just need to define a GenServer to handle the hold the state on the backend: